 You will be required to comply with this standard if you operate a ship registered in Australia, or any ship in the territorial sea of Australia.

-The radio installations of a ship must comply with the relevant requirements of the Radio Regulations, the International Convention on Standards of Training, Certification and Watchkeeping (STCW), the STCW Code, and Chapter IV of the International Convention for the Safety of Life at Sea (SOLAS).
+The radio installations of a ship must comply with the relevant requirements of the Radio Regulations, the International Convention on Standards of Training, Certification and Watchkeeping (STCW), the International Convention on Standards of Trainingg, Certification and Watchkeeping for Seafarers (STCW/ Code, and Chapter IV of the International Convention for the Safety of Life at Sea (SOLAS).

 The installations of a ship earth station must comply with the following standards, as far as is practical:

-- International Electrotechnical Commission Publication IEC 60533: Electrical and Electronic Installations in Ships-Electromagnetic Compatibility; and
+- International Electrotechnical Commission Publication IEC 60533: Electrical and Electronic Installations in Ships-Electromagnetic Compatibility (EMC)

 - Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) Standard RPS 3 - Maximum exposure levels to Radiofrequency Fields 3 kHz to 300 GHz (2002)..